How To Recognise & Deal With An Employee’s Poor Performance

-It can seem easier to ignore a poor performer.
+It can seem easier to ignore poor performance from an employee.
 Dealing with the situation can seem daunting to managers and sometimes it’s uncomfortable to deal with things you would rather avoid.
 However, there is no advantage to delaying the inevitable.
 If an employee is not reaching the standards you expect in your business (and to avoid more serious disciplinary consequences and disruption to your business) there are steps you can take to try to improve the situation.

 Good performance management helps everyone in the organisation.
 If employees are working with an unmanaged poor performer in the team it can hit morale.

-Ask yourself if it is fair to ignore a performance issue.
+Ask yourself if it is fair to ignore poor performance issues.
 Are you managing these types of issues fairly and consistently?
 Wouldn’t it be better to resolve a situation early than letting it escalate?

 If you are unable to resolve the poor performance by dealing with any of the issues already mentioned, it could be that the employee is unsuited for the role or your business.

-Explaining to an employee that you are unhappy with the quality of their work is a difficult conversation to have and managers may benefit from training in this area.
+Explaining to an employee that you are unhappy with the quality of their work is a difficult conversation, and managers may benefit from extra training.

 Hold a meeting with the employee with the aim of setting targets and a reasonable time limit within which you expect improvement.
 This would generally be called a Performance Improvement Plan (PIP).
-Offer training, mentoring and support (as appropriate) to help the employee and put the targets to them in writing explaining that disciplinary action may follow if there is no satisfactory improvement.
+Offer training, mentoring and support to help the employee.
+Put the targets to them in writing explaining that disciplinary action may follow if there is no satisfactory improvement.